At the University of Glasgow, we are at the forefront of research into rabies elimination.

 Katie Hampson and her team’s world-leading research has influenced policy on both a national and global level.
 They have advised national governments on large-scale rabies surveillance and control programmes, and their research has prompted global agencies, including the World Health Organization, to advocate and invest in strategies which should lead to the global elimination of rabies by 2030.

-Katie Hampson is funded by the Wellcome Trust.
+Katie Hampson is funded by Wellcome.